To Apply, please submit an application by following this link.

 FutureMakers Support Coaches work alongside experienced lead coaches at sites that have larger teams of young makers, or have specifically requested multiple experts on site.
 On site, you report to our partner site manager.
 You are expected to communicate effectively with your lead coaching partner and partner site staff, FutureMakers admin, and the students you facilitate, using their feedback to guide the quality and improvements of your workshop.

 We develop programs that take place in community centers, libraries, schools and community sites.
-The majority of our programs take place in the after-school hours of 3:00 – 7:00 PM, but some take place during school days, or on weekend days.
+The majority of our programs take place in the after-school hours of 2:30 – 6:30 PM, but some take place during school days, or on weekend days.
 Schedules are set by your availability, in advance, and are fixed.
-This position is seasonal and will last for the duration of the school year, starting in September and ending in June.
-There are substantial opportunities, for those that are interested, to continue on through the summer, working between 10-40 hours a week.
+There are substantial opportunities, for those that are interested, to work throughout the school year and during the Summer, working between 5-20 hours a week.

 Support Coaches earn $15 per hour with opportunities to grow within the role to become Lead Coaches.